Copper

 • Free plan with up to 500 contacts

-Limitations: Gmail-only, just like Copper — not usable with Outlook or other email clients.
+Limitations: Gmail-only, just like Copper, not usable with Outlook or other email clients.
 Features are more basic than dedicated CRM platforms.
-Limited reporting and customization compared to standalone CRMs.
+Limited reporting and customization.
 No invoicing, project management, or client portal.

 Capsule is a straightforward CRM for teams that want clean contact management and pipeline tracking without complexity.
-It integrates with Google Workspace and Microsoft 365 while staying simple and affordable.
+It integrates with both Google Workspace and Microsoft 365, removing Copper's email lock-in while staying simple and affordable.

 Key features: